 Fortunately, many companies are investing more in cybersecurity as employees work from home.
 Setting up VPNs, or virtual private networks and security software are helping protect most employees and businesses from cyber threats.

-There are businesses on the other end of the spectrum who can’t afford to invest in quality cybersecurity.
+There are businesses on the other end of the spectrum who can’t afford to invest in quality cloud cybersecurity.
 The main cause is the weakening economy which causes these businesses to cut technology costs from their budgets.
 A few industries struggling include hotels, restaurants, airlines, and some retail stores.

-Worldwide spending on cybersecurity is growing and expected to grow at a much faster rate by the end of this year.
+Worldwide spending on cloud cybersecurity is growing and expected to grow at a much faster rate by the end of this year.

 Cloud Cybersecurity Jobs

 The job market for cybersecurity jobs has shifted greatly throughout 2020.
-As businesses rely more on technology, VMWare, and cloud solutions, there’s a rising demand for cybersecurity talent.
+As businesses rely more on technology, VMWare, and cloud solutions, there’s a rising demand for cloud cybersecurity talent.
 There is, however, a shortage of experienced security candidates.